-Before the procession proper the altar servers take up the lamps, processional cross and fan.
 The lamps speak to Christ being the light of the world, and their position going before the cross call to mind St John the Baptist, the voice crying in the wilderness, preparing the way for the Lord.

-Next comes the Cross which needs no introduction.
-On one side of it is an image of Christ crucified, and on the other side is an image of the Resurrection with Christ trampling down the gates of Hades.
-Next comes the priest with the deacon holding the Gospel book and last in the procession are the fans; these are the circular metallic disks.
+Next comes the Cross; on one side of it is an image of Christ crucified, and on the other side is an image of the Resurrection with Christ trampling down the gates of Hades.
+Next comes the priest with the deacon holding the Gospel book and last in the procession are the fans.
 On them are imaged the six-winged seraphim with an inscription, "Holy, holy, holy, the whole earth is full of thy glory," from Isaiah 6.